LinaMahrouch/vitepress-template/README.md

 # Vitepress Template
-A software documentation Template made with Vitepress
+A software X documentation Template made with Vitepress